-Michigan State President Faces Backlash Saying Nassar Abuse Survivors Are ‘Enjoying The Spotlight’
+Michigan State President Faces Backlash After Saying Nassar Abuse Survivors Are ‘Enjoying The Spotlight’

 Engler and Michigan State’s decision to close the Healing Assistance Fund angered survivors, and the board overruled the decision and reinstated it, but the most recent comments by the interim president have made things worse once again.

-Byrum tweeted today that it’s not Engler who makes these decisions but the board, which has the final word.
+Byrum tweeted today that it’s not Engler who makes these decisions, but the board, which has the final word.

 “John Engler does not speak for the board and does not have a vote.
 The Board of Trustees has the authority to determine the details of a new fund to assist survivors.
 This will be discussed at the MSU board meeting scheduled for February 15, 2019.”

 Survivors have long felt that Engler was not on their side after a series of comments to the press have pitted the two sides against each other.
-An email between Engler and an associate was printed in the Chronicle last year that suggested that one of Nassar’s victims, Rachael J. Denhollander was paid a kickback fee to stir up others who had been abused.
+An email between Engler and an associate was printed in the Chronicle last year that suggested that one of Nassar’s victims, Rachael J. Denhollander, was paid a kickback fee to stir up others who had been abused.

 Denhollander was furious at the latest comments by the interim president and tweeted her response.